Zine El Abidine Ben Ali: Rise to presidency

 On the morning of 7 November 1987, doctors attending to President Bourguiba filed an official medical report declaring him medically incapacitated and unable to fulfill the duties of the presidency.
 Ben Ali, next in line to the presidency, removed Bourguiba from office and assumed the presidency himself.
 The day of his accession to power was celebrated annually in Tunisia as New Era Day.
 Two of the names given to Ben Ali's rise to the presidency include "the medical coup d'état" and the "Tunisian revolution".
 Ben Ali favoured the latter.
 Ben Ali’s assumption of the presidency was in conformity with Article 57 of the Tunisian Constitution.
 The country had faced 10% inflation, external debt accounting for 46% of GDP and a debt service ratio of 21% of GDP.

-In 1999, Fulvio Martini, former head of Italian military secret service SISMI, declared to a parliamentary committee that "from 1985 to 1987, we organized a kind of golpe in Tunisia, putting president Ben Ali as head of state, replacing Burghiba (the Italian spelling of the name) who wanted to flee".
+In 1999, Fulvio Martini, former head of Italian military secret service SISMI, declared to a parliamentary committee that "from 1985 to 1987, we organized a coup of sorts in Tunisia, putting President Ben Ali as head of state, replacing Bourguiba who wanted to flee".
 Bourguiba, although a symbol of anti-colonial resistance, was considered incapable of leading his country any longer, and his reaction to the rising Islamic integrism was deemed "a bit too energetic" by Martini; Bourguiba's threat to execute the suspects might have generated strong negative responses in neighbouring countries.
 Acting under directives from Italian Prime Minister Bettino Craxi and Foreign Minister Giulio Andreotti, Martini claims to have brokered the accord that led to the peaceful transition of powers.

 According to Martini, the SISMI did not have an operational role in Ben Ali's rise to power, but organised a move to support his new government politically and economically, preventing Tunisia from falling into an open confrontation with fundamentalists, as happened in Algeria in the following years.